 MANY PATIENTS HAVE DEPIGMENTATION DISORDERS ON AREAS OF THE SKIN SUCH AS MELASMA, HYPERPIGMENTATION OR OTHER UNWANTED PIGMENTATIONS.
 THE PIGMENT SPOTS ARE OFTEN A BURDEN FOR THOSE AFFECTED BY THEM.
-IN MY DERMATOLOGICAL PRACTICE IN VIENNA I OFFER INNOVATIVE METHODS FOR SUCCESSFUL DEPIGMENTATION TREATMENT.
+IN OUR DERMATOLOGICAL PRACTICE IN VIENNA WE OFFER INNOVATIVE METHODS FOR SUCCESSFUL DEPIGMENTATION TREATMENT.

 Photo: © lado2016 – stock.adobe.com